Picma is a compilation of 3 different logic games where each puzzle is a pixel art image waiting to be uncovered.

-- Spacebar Pops up a small pallet under your mouse cursor.
+- Spacebar Pops up a small palette under your mouse cursor.

 - Shift Holding “Shift” allows crossing cells without changing colours.

 - Ctrl Holding “Ctrl” will allow you to click and drag the grid.

 - Q, E Respectively Zoom Out and Zoom In.

 Voting daily usually takes just a couple of minutes and allows you to help build a better puzzle library while also earning enough Coins to play a new puzzle everyday!

 The most important guideline is also the simplest.
 Just don your art critic hat and say Yes to images you find pleasing.
 Try to be a harsh but fair critic!

 - Don't keep it simple